 Cultural and Historical Significance

 With a history dating back over 1,500 years, Boudhanath Stupa is not only an important religious site but also a living testament to Nepal’s rich cultural heritage.
-It is believed to have been built shortly after the death of Lord Buddha, making it one of the oldest and largest stupas in the world.
+Scholars believe that it was built shortly after the death of Lord Buddha, making it one of the oldest and largest stupas in the world.

-The stupa is considered a symbol of enlightenment, embodying the essence of Buddha’s teachings and serving as a pilgrimage site for Buddhists from various traditions.
+People consider the stupa a symbol of enlightenment, as it embodies the essence of Buddha’s teachings and serves as a pilgrimage site for Buddhists from various traditions.

 The architectural grandeur of Boudhanath Stupa is truly captivating.
 Its massive hemispherical dome, adorned with the watchful eyes of the Buddha, gazes out in all directions, symbolizing the enlightened wisdom of the Buddha.